hpgem/nanomesh/docs/api.meshing.rst

 generating a mesh.
 For finer control, use the classes :class:`Mesher2D` for image data and :class:`Mesher3D` for volume data.

+Both classes derive from :class:`Mesher`.
+Initiating a :class:`Mesher` instance will create the appropriate meshing class.

 .. rubric:: Classes

 .. autosummary::

+   nanomesh.Mesher
    nanomesh.Mesher2D
    nanomesh.Mesher3D